Health Indicator Report of Birth Defects: Overall

 Data SourceUtah Birth Defect Network

-DefinitionUtah birth defect prevalence per 10,000 live births.
+DefinitionUtah birth defect prevalence rate per 10,000 live births.

-How Are We Doing?From 1999 through 2014, the Utah Birth Defect Network (UBDN) has identified nearly 17,000 live births with birth defects.
-Review of UBDN data shows that major birth defects in Utah are associated with 1.6 infant deaths per 1,000 live born infants.
-Birth defects also disproportionately contribute to prematurity.
+How Are We Doing?From 1994 through 2016, the Utah Birth Defect Network (UBDN) has identified over 20,000 pregnancies affected by at least one major birth defect collected by the UBDN.
+A review of UBDN data (1999-2016) showed that major birth defects in Utah were associated with 1.55 infant deaths per 1,000 live births.
+The prevalence rates of birth defects fluctuate over time.
+Common birth defects in Utah include heart defects (i.e. atrial septal defect, ventricular septal defect, pulmonary valve atresia/stenosis), hypospadis, Trisomy 21 (Down syndrome), and craniosynostosis.
 Additional information available at: Environmental Public Health Tracking Specific Utah Birth Defect Data[[br]] [http://epht.health.utah.gov/epht-view/topic/BirthDefects.html] Birth Defect Infant Mortality[[br]] [http://ibis.health.utah.gov/indicator/view/BrthDefInfMort.html] Infant Mortality[[br]] [http://ibis.health.utah.gov/indicator/view/InfMort.html]

 How Do We Compare With the U.S.?Overall comparisons of birth defect rates with the U.S. must be interpreted with caution because each state may collect the data differently.
 The overall rate of birth defects in Utah is generally in line with what is expected based on national and international levels.
 Data from other states is available at the National Birth Defects Prevention Network (NBDPN) website ([https://www.nbdpn.org/ar.php]).